 In June of 2007, our family of four, along with my husband's parents, embarked on a cruise to Alaska which departed from Vancouver, British Columbia.
 We flew to Vancouver the day before the cruise and, therefore, had about a day and a half to spend in the city prior to boarding the Diamond Princess.
 We checked into our hotel, the Fairmont Vancouver Waterfront, and set off to explore Vancouver.
-We loved the hotel and the location was very convenient as it was just a short walk to the Canada Place Cruise Ship Terminal to board our ship the next day.
+(Read reviews of the Fairmont Vancouver Waterfront on TripAdvisor) We loved the hotel and the location was very convenient as it was just a short walk to the Canada Place Cruise Ship Terminal to board our ship the next day.

 Not having much time to spend in Vancouver, we chose to make a visit to Stanley Park a priority.
 We decided that the most efficient and interesting way to get there would be to board the Vancouver Trolley Company's Hop On Hop Off bus.